Purpose of this framework

 Source and contact tracing, outbreak investigation, communication and cooperation with the GGD

 The Municipal Health Service (GGD) performs source and contact tracing in the event of a child or staff member with COVID-19.
-The childcare centre or school can support the GGD in these efforts by pro-actively drafting a step-by-step plan (operational perspective).
+The childcare provider or school can support the GGD in these efforts by pro-actively drafting a step-by-step plan (operational perspective).

 For further details on source and contact tracing, see Protocol on source and contact tracing (in Dutch) and Guidance on contact and outbreak investigation for COVID-19 in children (in Dutch).

-- In addition to a protocol, the childcare centre or school should draft its own step-by-step plan (operational perspective) for infections or outbreaks at school.
+- In addition to a protocol, the childcare provider or school should draft its own step-by-step plan (operational perspective) for infections or outbreaks at school.
 In that plan, specify the agreements outlined below and how communication with parents will take place.

 - the (preventive) measures and protocol currently in place at the school and/or childcare centre;